 Holiday Season Family Fun at La Feria – The Park

 Do you know someone who loves amusement parks or carnivals?
 Then La Feria – The Park will be right up their alley.
-This annual carnival runs from mid-November through early January (just after Three Kings Day).
+This annual carnival runs from early December to mid-January each year.

 While it’s not the largest amusement park some people may have been to, it is the largest one in the Caribbean.
 So, for us, it is HUGE FUN!
 This family-friendly fair is full of amusement park rides and games, food and refreshments, live music and shows, holiday light displays and even a petting zoo.
 There is something for all ages.